Jaboom/InvoiceMe/README.md

 - Print form  to print Inovices				(Done)
 - Add feature: incase of empty LoginTable create new Account
 - Set up Params file for Company
-- Change way Invoice Creation is done
+- Change way Invoice Creation is done : Important (string needs to be "'unit' 'Description' @ 'UnitCost' = 'TotalCost'")

-- Checking on deletion of client there are no invoices stored with ID
+- Checking on deletion of client there are no invoices stored with ID : Important
 - Workout if Client needs LatePaid field updated

 ## Stage 3